mikecarper/meshfirmware/MeshCoreAdvantages.md

 - 7 Spreading Factor
 - 8 Coding Rate

-A CR of 8 will allow the T1000-E to reach futher when transmitting and still be on the network.
+A CR of 8 will allow the T1000-E to reach further when transmitting and still be on the network.

-### Routers/Repeaters & Hops
+### Routers/Repeaters
 https://meshtastic.org/blog/choosing-the-right-device-role/#router-and-repeater
 The network is not designed to handle a dense network of routers/repeaters.
 It only works with a small number of routers/repeaters. https://www.youtube.com/watch?v=htjwtnjQkkE&pp